MicrosoftDocs/customer-insights/ci-docs/journeys/one-click-unsubscribe.md

 ## General functionality

-When one-click unsubscribe feature is enabled, the product automatically includes two additional headers in the email -
+When one-click unsubscribe feature is enabled, the product automatically includes two additional headers in the email:
 1. List-Unsubscribe
 1. List-Unsubscribe-Post